 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron Durable Advantage Fund (Institutional Shares) appreciated 7.62% in the fourth quarter, yet trailed the S&P 500 Index by 453 basis points due to stock selection and, to a lesser extent, cash exposure in a market rally.
+Baron Durable Advantage Fund (Institutional Shares) was down slightly in the third quarter, outperforming the S&P 500 Index by 272 basis points due to stock selection and, to a lesser extent, differences in sector weights.

 Investors should consider the investment objectives, risks, and charges and expenses of the investment carefully before investing.
 The prospectus and summary prospectuses contain this and other information about the Funds.
 You may obtain them from the Funds’ distributor, Baron Capital, Inc., by calling 1-800-99BARON or visiting www.BaronFunds.com.
 Please read them carefully before investing.

 The performance data quoted represents past performance.
 Past performance is no guarantee of future results.
 The investment return and principal value of an investment will fluctuate; an investor's shares, when redeemed, may be worth more or less than their original cost.
 The Fund’s transfer agency expenses may be reduced by expense offsets from an unaffiliated transfer agent, without which performance would have been lower.
 Current performance may be lower or higher than the performance data quoted.

 Risks:All investments are subject to risk and may lose value.